 - When the baby's head becomes visible, your midwife will suggest you stop pushing and take some quick short breaths and blow out through your mouth.
 This helps your baby’s head emerge slowly, giving the perineum a chance to stretch gently.

 - A warm compress on your perineum, or a 'hands-on' birth where the midwife supports the perineum as the baby is born, may also help reduce tearing (RCOG, no date a).

-- Some women and birthing people like to use a mirror to help guide their pushing gently.
+- Some women like to use a mirror to help guide their pushing gently.

 - Some people feel using water in labour helps reduce the chance of tearing, though evidence is mixed.